OscarAspelin95/fastq_rs/README.md

 ## ToDo
 - [ ] Improve error handling and add more error types.
+- [ ] Improve fastq_rs mock by sampling read length from exp dist, qual from normal dist.

 ## Subcommands
 🔴 Not implemented yet (but planning to).<br>